OpenINF/openinf-util-types/README.md

 <a name="isBigInt64Array"></a>

 ## isBigInt64Array(value) ⇒ <code>boolean</code>
-Determines if value is actually a BigInt64Array.
+Determines if value is actually of type `BigInt64Array`.

 **Kind**: global function